 c) there has been physical or mental cruelty, making it impossible to continue living together.(This may include acts of physical violence and those causing severe mental anguish).

 One of these grounds for divorce must be outlined in the court Application that commences the first step to obtaining a divorce Order.
 A divorce Application can take several months to finalize, however, the actual divorce will not be granted until the one-year period of separation has elapsed.
+Here is what to expect when getting a divorce.

 As mentioned, a divorce is recognized when there has been a breakdown of marriage which occurs when the parties have been separated for at least one year or where the party filing the application proves that their spouse has committed cruelty or adultery.
 However, if none of these things have occurred but both you and your spouse mutually agree to terminate the marriage, it is an uncontested divorce and it is a much simpler process.